navneetkumar7/Hibernate-JPA-with-SpringBoot-Learning/ReadMe.md

   - default fetch strategy is Lazy
   - @JoinTable(name = "mapping table name", joinColumns = @JoinColumn(name = "owning side column name"), inverseJoinColumns = @JoinColumn(name = "other side of column name"))
   - @JoinTable will be put on owning side
-- **Owning side should have the relationship defined (add reference of other into owning one)in java  code then only mapping will be set in DB**
+- **While setting the values in DB owning side should have the relationship defined (add reference of other into owning side  in java entity being passed to save in db)in java  code then only mapping will be set in DB**
 - **Inheritance relationships mapping**
   - On Entity put **@Inheritance(strategy = InheritanceType.SINGLE_TABLE)** : performance is needed then single table is good option
     - if we want all the subclasses to be stored in single table